okta/okta.github.io/_source/_authentication-guide/auth-overview/index.md

 >
 > If you'd like to see the OAuth 2.0 spec, you can find it here: <https://tools.ietf.org/html/rfc6749>

+At the core of both OAuth 2.0 and its OpenID Connect extension is the authorization server.
+An authorization server is simply an OAuth 2.0 token minting engine.
+Each authorization server has a unique issuer URI and its own signing key for tokens in order to keep proper boundary between security domains.
+In the context of this guide, Okta is your authorization server.

+The authorization server also acts as an OpenID Connect Provider, which means you can request [ID tokens](/standards/OIDC/index#id-token) in addition to [access tokens](/standards/OAuth/#access-token) from the authorization server endpoints.

 ### OpenID Connect

+OpenID Connect is an authentication standard built on top of OAuth 2.0.
+It adds an additional token called an ID token.
+OpenID Connect also standardizes areas that OAuth 2.0 leaves up to choice, such as scopes, endpoint discovery, and dynamic registration of clients.
+Okta is [OpenID Certified](https://openid.net/certification/).

-Although OpenID Connect (OIDC) is built on top of OAuth 2.0, the specification uses slightly different terms for the roles in the flow:
+Although OpenID Connect (OIDC) is built on top of OAuth 2.0, the specification uses slightly different terms for the roles in the flows:

-- The "OpenID Provider" (OP), which is the authorization server that issues the ID token.
-In this case Okta is the OpenID Provider.
+- The "OpenID provider", which is the authorization server that issues the ID token.
+In this case Okta is the OpenID provider.
-- The "End-User" whose information is contained in the ID token.
+- The "end-user" whose information is contained in the ID token.
-- The "Relying Party" (RP), which is the client application that requests the ID token from Okta.
+- The "relying party", which is the client application that requests the ID token from Okta.

 - The "ID token" is issued by the OpenID Provider and contains information about the End-User in the form of claims.
 - A "claim" is a piece of information about the End-User.